dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 });
 ```

-6、Asynchronous support: It includes the runs and waitsFor blocks and a latch function.
+6 Asynchronous support: It includes the runs and waitsFor blocks and a latch function.
 The latch function polls until it returns true or the timeout expires, whichever comes first.
 If the timeout expires, the specifications fails with a message:

 ```js
 runs(functionname);